gcnaccount/pywallet/README.md

 The code is designed for maximum code readability and simplicity rather than for optimized performance.
 This makes it easier to audit the code to ensure the absence of backdoors.
-There are no external library dependencies and the classes altogether are less than 400 of code lines.
+There are no external library dependencies and the classes altogether are less than 400 lines of code.
 The most critical sections to review are the random seed generation and the calculation of public addresses; as the corruption of either process could result in the loss or theft of coins sent to that address.